CinisSec/Tools/README.md

 # Tools

-Those is a collection of tools I coded myself to get familiar with python
+This is a collection of tools I coded myself to get familiar with python